-Building Breakthrough Boards (B3) Canada is a purpose-driven social enterprise dedicated to increasing diversity and inclusion in non-profit boards to create inspired leadership.
+Building Breakthrough Boards (B3) Canada is a purpose-driven social enterprise dedicated to increasing diversity and inclusion in businesses through nonprofit board service.

 We are matchmakers between businesses and nonprofits.
-Our matchmaking platform places and trains employees and professionals to serve on nonprofit boards through Employer-Supported Volunteering (ESV).
+We match and train employees to serve on nonprofit boards.

-Businesses and nonprofits are both forces for good.
-Together their impact knows no limits.
+Businesses, professionals and nonprofits are all forces for good.
 Together they create inspired leadership.

-Together they Build Breakthrough Boards for the World We Want.
+Together they Build Breakthrough Boards for diverse and inclusive workplaces.

 … believe employer-supported volunteering (ESV) is an effective way for employees to gain leadership skills